Castillos15/vehicle_dealer/README.md

-This script consists of delivering vehicles in a determinated amount of time.
+This script consists of delivering vehicles in a determinated amount of time to a specified location.
 Once you choose a mission, it'll create a minimap green flashing rectangle to which you must drive the vehicle, if you arrive the destination with the vehicle you was given for the mission, you'll be given a money reward.